A Jedi's Fight - A Star Wars Fan Fiction Story

 "It's really odd, Liane, that you address your father by his name and seeing Severini as your mother.
 Don't you see Ben as our father?"
 Ian asked and laid his arm around her shoulders.

 "I do, but I know Ben already for such a long time and Luke always addresses his old master as Ben.
-I'm used to that name, but I've felt my close relationship with him already from the first time I met him on Endor.
+I'm used to that name.
+I've felt my close relationship with him already from the first time I met him on Endor.
 Come on, now."

 The three friends walked through the living to Liane's alcove.
 Artoo had already removed the stone and used one of his utensils to pull the lever.
 Astounded Ian and Yarmod saw how the wall at the back of the alcove slid aside.
 Liane ignited the ion-lamp and entered the dark corridor.
 Ian and Yarmod followed.
 After a few moments Liane stopped and put lamp on the small desk.
 Yarmod looked around.